 - Acting as an adjudicator under the Tecbar Rules in a construction adjudication under the Scheme for Construction contracts, concerning a claim for an interim payment in respect of a contract for demolition and asbestos removal works

 - Advising on two pre-contentious construction disputes concerning contract for a solar photovoltaic power projects in Burkina Faso.

 - Acting for an Egyptian steel producer in an ICC arbitration claiming damages for the supply of a defective rolling mill in Egypt

-- Representing a Spanish consortium in a pre-contentious dispute / adjudications relating to the construction of 8 solar farms in England (which subsequently settled)
+- Representing the contractor, a Spanish consortium, in 8 adjudications (and consequent settlement negotiations) relating to the construction of solar farms in England

 - Acting for a Polish member of a French construction group in an ICC arbitration, defending a claim for damages arising from the sale of an allegedly defective office building in Poland